 All of us live multiple lives — our identities shift depending on where we are and who we're with.
 You're one kind of person to your close friends, a different person to strangers.
 Most of the time, this complexity feels natural.
 But our work personas?
 Those often feel like an ill-fitting mask.
-How much of our true "self" we want to, or feel we should, reveal at work is a constant, humiliating negotiation — one that’s less about emphasising the qualities that are valuable to our work, and more about demonstrating a willingness to adopt beliefs that supposedly benefit the company and to hide any traits, or even thoughts, that may be deemed objectionable.
+How much of our true "self" we want to, or feel we should, reveal at work is a constant, humiliating negotiation — one that’s less about emphasizing the qualities that are valuable to our work, and more about demonstrating a willingness to adopt beliefs that supposedly benefit the company and to hide any traits, or even thoughts, that may be deemed objectionable.

 Most workplaces are rife with hierarchies and power dynamics that can leave you beholden to someone on a higher rung who may not care about your needs or interests, or even your basic humanity.
 Succession's "boar on the floor" scene isn't just an illuminating look at the character of Logan Roy, but an absurdly extreme moment of workplace humiliation.
 To be asked to kneel, to make animal sounds, to compete for a piece of food — this is what it can mean, what it can feel like, to be someone's subordinate.

-Most of us can recognise that your boss making you play a sick game at dinner is a blaring example of a toxic, abusive workplace.
+Most of us can recognize that your boss making you play a sick game at dinner is a blaring example of a toxic, abusive workplace.
 But the humiliation of work doesn’t just occur in such dramatic, obviously denigrating moments.
 It can happen in the quietest, most mundane ways as well — a low hum of humiliation as you plaster on a smile that doesn't quite reach your eyes for your boss and clients; a twinge of chagrin as you effusively insist during a job interview that you'd love nothing more than to be a hard-working, loyal employee at this company, or reply to a work email in the most cheerful, self-effacing way possible.
-Just why do these fairly commonplace behaviours feel so disproportionately uncomfortable?
+Just why do these fairly commonplace behaviors feel so disproportionately uncomfortable?

 The juxtaposition between our work selves and our true selves may be especially jarring now, with the rise of remote work: One second you're a consummate professional while on a work meeting over Zoom, but as soon as you're camera-off, you're laughing at a stupid, work-inappropriate joke with your roommate.
-It would be funny, if it wasn’t demoralising.
+It would be funny, if it wasn’t demoralizing.
 Instead, you feel dread when it's Sunday night and you have to get ready to put your work self on again.
 But what does the angst around this workplace fakeness say about how we think of our jobs and our identities?

-Katarina*, 29, is so used to adopting a work persona that she now finds it hard to turn it off.
+Katarina*, 29, from North Carolina, is so used to adopting a work persona that she now finds it hard to turn it off.
 "My actual personality doesn't appear at work for the most part.
 Lately I've felt like I've lost part of my personality," she says.
-"I moved in the pandemic and now work from home, so I don't get to socialise as much and have been using my watered-down work personality when I meet new people as well.
+"I moved in the pandemic and now work from home, so I don't get to socialize as much and have been using my watered-down work personality when I meet new people as well.
 I don't get to see anyone on a regular basis who knows me well, other than my partner.
 I'm really tired of being this persona, who is essentially an incredible listener and a professional masker."

 Katarina says her most humiliating job was personal training, which she held after graduating college.
 "My clientele were wealthier and I was fairly often treated as the help, or as someone not as respectable,” she says.
 “I think that's why I place a high value on my master's degree — and a job that at least sounds high-up and 'respectable.'"

 She’s also feigned friendship with her boss.
-"We work side by side and she, as an individual, does not understand that some topics are not work-appropriate,” Rosa says.
+"We work side by side and she, as an individual, does not understand that some topics are not work appropriate,” Rosa says.
 “Or, to be more specific, that I do not wish to hear the intricacies of her marriage and life, and don't want to share with her the details of my relationship.
 This is not to sound cold-hearted, but rather to explain the implicit power imbalance in the relationship I have with my boss.
 At the end of the day, we can't be true friends because she controls my shifts, pay, and ultimately my livelihood."

 Rosa feels a little bit humiliated "each and every time I smother an opinion, spend hours working on something mundane, or present a false, chirpy, and company-positive version of myself."

 Many people spoke about feeling pressure to control their image to please supervisors and fit in with professional peers, or adhere to some never-quite-explicitly-stated social norm.
-"Around white colleagues, I try to make sure I use 'proper English,' and around coworkers I try to act like I'm not too snobby," says Terry*, 32.
+"Around white colleagues, I try to make sure I use 'proper English,' and around coworkers I try to act like I'm not too snobby," says Terry*, 32, in Wisconsin.
 Both personas are different from how she behaves around loved ones and friends — goofy and awkward, she says.

 "I feel most upset when applying for jobs matching the criteria, I feel, just to be told that they're looking for stronger candidates," Terry says.
 "Sometimes I don't go for jobs because I feel I already know I won't be considered, and in my field there aren't many POC, and the ones that get hired have the most hills to climb."

-Nikita*, 28, feels similarly.
+Nikita*, 28, in Minnesota, feels similarly.
 "Especially as a young black woman in a largely white older male workplace, I feel like I have to put on all the time," she says.
 "To be proper, not use too much slang, and tolerate microaggressions.
 The 'real' me is just a lot more free and open."

 Like Terry, Nikita says job-searching is especially discomfiting.
 "I find the act of simply writing a cover letter humiliating because I understand the entire performance of a job hunt, for both the potential employer and me.
 It feels like we're both caught in this dance.
 We're both aware of the formalities, and inauthenticity of the entire process, but are forced to participate in it anyway."